ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF THRIFTY’S INC.

 The Company is committed to fair and accessible employment practices.
 This includes providing accessibility across all stages of the employment cycle.

-The Company will take the following steps to notify the public and staff that, upon request, we will accommodate people with disabilities during the recruitment process by January 1, 2016.
+The Company will take the following steps to notify the public and staff that, upon request, we will accommodate people with disabilities during the recruitment process.

 -Review and if necessary, create modification to our current recruitment process.

 -Specify that accommodation for persons with disabilities can be made available on our job postings and websites.

 -Include that accommodation is available when scheduling an interview with persons with disabilities.